pulp-platform/mempool/README.md

 ```bash
 export OBJCACHE=''
 ```
 to disable the use of `ccache`.
-This will make the following compilations slower, but avoid to use storage.
+Keep in mind that this will make the following compilations slower, since compiled object files will no longer be cached.

 If the tracer is enabled, its output traces are found under `hardware/build`, for both ModelSim and Verilator simulations.